Consensas/covid/README.md

 * If you would like to contribute data, do the usual fork and submit a change request.
-* If you know of a dataset I should add, open an issue.
+* If you know of a dataset we should add, open an issue.
-* If you think I should add something but can't find it, sorry busy.
+* If you think we should add something but can't find it, sorry busy.
 * The *primary* purpose of this project is Canada, but there's data for the rest of the world there too.
-If you do the coding legwork, I'm happy to add it but I don't have the time otherwise.
+If you do the coding legwork, We're happy to add it but we don't have the time otherwise.

 ## Data Sources